What is Naloxone?

 Naloxone comes in two forms: an injectable and a nasal spray.
 It's available over the counter in local pharmacies.
 The nasal spray is commonly available in the community.

 Naloxone is FDA approved and has no side effects.
+It is safe to use for anyone and all ages.

 How do you use it?

 It works in 1-2 minutes and can administer an extra dose every 90 seconds if needed.
-It's effects last up to 40 to 90 minutes in the body.
+It's effects last up to 30 to 90 minutes in the body.

 If administered to someone with opioid addiction, it may result in opioid withdrawal symptoms.
 These symptoms include: